-I am from Japan.
+I come from Japan.
 I was born in Tokyo and grew up in Saitama.
 Saitama is a county beside Tokyo.

-I first got interested in Ireland when I was 14 or so.
+I first got interested in Ireland when I was about 14 or so.

 I was keen on cycling at the time and my dream was to ride the Tour de France.

 When the Dublin-born cyclist Stephen Roche won the Tour de France in 1987, I became a big fan of him and I also became interested in his home country Ireland.